osate/osate2-gtse/docs/Config.md

 The first element in a config file is the name of the top level configuration that will be instantiated.
 This configuration must be defined in the same file.

+### Configuration Definitions

+### Constraint Definitions

-###
+### Analysis Defintions

 ## Limitations

-All configuration definitions for an instance model must be defined in the same config file.
-There is no means implemented to import definitions from other files.
+All the definitions for an instance model must be defined in the same config file.
+It is currently not possible to import or reference definitions from other files.